-- All beef animals must be on the fairgrounds and checked in between 4:00 and 6:00 pm on Friday.
+- All beef animals must be on the fairgrounds and checked in between 4:00 and 6:00 PM on Friday.
 All health papers will be collected, and breed papers must be shown at this time.
 The Extension Staff/4-H Beef Committee will walk around the 4-H Beef Barn.
 All health papers must be presented and checked by the Vet during check in on Friday.
 Any 4-H member requiring health papers that did not present them must purchase them from the fair veterinarian at the time of check-in.
 The exhibitor will be charged \$40.00 for health papers by the fair veterinarian.
-(This rule applies to both open and 4-H beef.) - All steers, market heifers, crossbred breeding heifers' tattoos will be checked and/or weighed-in Saturday morning including steers and market heifers. - Each individual exhibitor may enter two animals in each class but will only be eligible for one premium per class.
-Each beef exhibitor will be eligible to receive a maximum of 15 premiums within the beef show. - A minimum of five animals and two families are required in any breed to show as an individual breed, if this minimum is not met the breed will show with All Other Breeds (AOB). - All classes may be divided into sub-classes depending on the number of entries, at the discretion of the beef committee and U of I Extension Staff. - If an animal is registered with papers in a particular breed, that animal can show in the breed class, no matter the percentage of the breed for that animal.
-This animal must have papers to show in a breed class. - All crossbred heifers will be weighed at 9 am on Saturday and divided into weight classes prior to show time. - Entries must have been owned, cared for and maintained by the 4-H member during the required tenure of ownership.
+(This rule applies to both open and 4-H beef.) - All steer, market heifer, and crossbred breeding heifer tattoos and market animal nomination forms will be checked and/or weighed in Saturday morning.
+Any steer or market heifer properly nominated is eligible to show at the fair. - All breeding stock must have registration papers and tattoos that match their registration papers.
+Registration papers and tattoos must be available and will be verified by the Beef Committee during check-in.
+Animals without proper documentation or mismatched tattoos may be moved to the crossbred class or disqualified from the show. - Each individual exhibitor may enter two animals in each class but will only be eligible for one premium per class.
+Each beef exhibitor will be eligible to receive a maximum of 15 premiums within the beef show. - A minimum of five animals and two families are required in any breed to show as an individual breed, if this minimum is not met the breed will show with All Other Breeds (AOB). - All classes may be divided into sub-classes depending on the number of entries, at the discretion of the beef committee and U of I Extension Staff. - · All crossbred heifers will be weighed at 9 AM on Saturday and divided into weight classes prior to show time. - Entries must have been owned, cared for and maintained by the 4-H member during the required tenure of ownership.
 Entries must NOT have been cared for or maintained at a professional fitter's facilities. - Each exhibitor may nominate up to 10 market animals.
-Steers or market heifers shown must have been born on or after January 1, 2023.
-No steer/market heifer can be shown, regardless of birth date, which does not have all milk teeth in place with no permanent teeth showing or evidence thereof. - All steers and market heifers will be weighed, mouthed, and entries checked against the nomination form.
-Any steer or market heifer properly nominated is eligible for showing at the fair. - Best 6 Head Class of Breeding Beef and Best 3 Head of Market Animals is a club activity sponsored by the Adams Co.
+Steers or market heifers shown must have been born on or after January 1, 2024.
+No steer/market heifer can be shown, regardless of birth date, which does not have all milk teeth in place with no permanent teeth showing or evidence thereof. - Best 6 Head Class of Breeding Beef and Best 3 Head of Market Animals is a club activity sponsored by the Adams Co.
 Beef Producers.
 These classes are not premium classes.
 A single exhibitor can combine with another club.
 In each of the classes each exhibitor can only exhibit ONE of their own animals.
 Other members will not be allowed to show someone else's animal or exhibit more than one animal.
 Clubs may combine to fill the 6 head or 3 head requirements.
 Clubs having enough head to fill the class may not use exhibitors or animals from another club.
 Best of 3 Head can only have two entries per club.
 Best of 6 head can only have one entry per club. - All fans must be 4 feet off the ground.
 No personal fans are allowed in the Show Barn.
 No butt fans allowed on the fair grounds.